.exe (Person of Interest): Real scenario

 Reese and Shaw find that the Machine produced the number for Greer through an alias.
 They then receive the coordinates to Fort Meade and deduce that Finch may target the NSA and Greer.
-At the precinct, Fusco finds that the corpses at the tunnel were discovered and Agent LeRoux (David Aaron Baker) has found out about his secret investigation.
-LeRoux reveals himself to be the killer and tries to kill Fusco but Fusco subdues him but questions whether to kill him or let him live.
+At the precinct, Fusco finds that the corpses at the tunnel were discovered, and Agent LeRoux (David Aaron Baker) has found out about his secret investigation.
+LeRoux reveals himself to be the killer and tries to kill Fusco who is saved by a bulletproof vest; Fusco subdues him but questions whether to kill him or let him live.

-Finch infiltrates Fort Meade but due to the building serving as a Faraday cage, loses contact with the Machine after he enters.
+Finch infiltrates Fort Meade, but due to the building serving as a Faraday cage, loses contact with the Machine after he enters.
 He manages to gain access to the server room and starts uploading the virus.
-The virus is complete but it requires a voice password confirmation and Samaritan's agents arrive at the room to retrieve Finch.
+The virus is complete, but it requires a voice password confirmation, and Samaritan's agents arrive at the room to retrieve Finch.
 They take him to a base of operations in the building to meet Greer, who warns that Samaritan is working on something called "The Great Filter".
-Reese and Finch have infiltrated Fort Meade and are instructed by the Machine to get to an evidence room to retrieve a wireless modem.
+Reese and Shaw have infiltrated Fort Meade and are instructed by the Machine to get to an evidence room to retrieve and set up a wireless modem, allowing the Machine access to the building to reconnect with Finch.

-Greer once again tries to convince Finch to join Samaritan but Finch refuses.
-However, their talk revealed that Finch is the only one who can activate the virus and Greer locks himself and Finch in a room where their oxygen starts dropping.
-Greer dies for lack of oxygen but Finch manages to escape thanks to the Machine, who managed to gain access to the building thanks to Reese and Shaw using the modem.
+Greer once again tries to convince Finch to join Samaritan, but Finch refuses.
+However, their talk revealed that Finch is the only one who can activate the virus, and Greer locks himself and Finch in a room where their oxygen is removed by Samaritan.
+Greer dies from lack of oxygen, but Finch manages to escape thanks to the Machine.
 After evading the Samaritan agents, Finch instructs Reese and Shaw to leave the building while he goes to activate the virus.
-The reason behind the alternate scenarios was to convince Finch to activate the virus as Samaritan would continue existing but nothing would stand on its way.
+The reason behind the alternate scenarios was to convince Finch to activate the virus, as Samaritan would continue existing, but nothing would stand in its way.
+The Machine reveals that it has always known the password and could imitate Finch's voice to activate it, but has left the choice up to Finch.
 Despite knowing the virus will kill the Machine as well, Finch activates it and leaves Samaritan's base of operations as it starts glitching.